RCN-ECS/Synthesis_Workshop/travel_info.md

 ### Forms due a week before your travel

-* [Shoals Overnight Trip Form for adults](https://www.shoalsmarinelaboratory.org/sites/shoalsmarinelaboratory.org/files/media/pdf/VisitorForms/ada_sml2016_overnighter_forms_adult.pdf) Please fill this out and send to shoals.lab@unh.edu no later than August 1.

-* [Shoals Overnight Trip Form for minors](https://www.shoalsmarinelaboratory.org/sites/shoalsmarinelaboratory.org/files/media/pdf/VisitorForms/ada_sml2016_minors_overnighter_forms.pdf) If traveling with a minor(s), please fill this out and send no later than August 1 to shoals.lab@unh.edu or mail/fax to or mail/fax to: Shoals Marine Laboratory, Morse Hall Suite 113, 8 College Road, Durham, NH 03824, Fax: 603-862-3151.
+* All participants need to fill out SML's [visitor forms and waivers](https://learnforlife.unh.edu/portal/applications/applicationProfile.do?method=loadApplicationIndex&applicationProfileId=152537322).
+If you are traveling with children or caregivers, a form needs to be filled out for each person in your group. _Please fill the waivers out by August 1_

 ### Information on leaving Shoals August 23rd